-[X] Quarterly Report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 or

-For the period ended June 30, 2012

-[] Transition Report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 For the transition period from to

-Commission File Number 0-24033

-NASB Financial, Inc.

-(Exact name of registrant as specified in its charter)

-Missouri

-(State or other jurisdiction of incorporation or organization)

-43-1805201 (IRS Employer Identification No.)

-12498 South 71 Highway, Grandview, Missouri 64030(Address of principal executive offices)(Zip Code)

-(Registrant's telephone number, including area code)

-N/A

-(Former name, former address and former fiscal year, if changed since last report)

-Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.

-Yes X No -------- ---- --

-Indicate by check mark whether the Registrant has submitted electronically and posted on its corporate web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (Section 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+[X] Quarterly Report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 For the period ended December 31, 2012 or [] Transition Report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 For the transition period from to Commission File Number 0-24033 NASB Financial, Inc. (Exact name of registrant as specified in its charter) (Exact name of registrant as specified in its charter) Missouri 43-1805201 (State or other jurisdiction of (IRS Employer incorporation or organization) Identification No.) 12498 South 71 Highway, Grandview, Missouri 64030 (Address of principal executive offices) (Zip Code) (Registrant's telephone number, including area code) (Former name, former address and former fiscal year, if changed since last report) Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+YesX No Indicate by check mark whether the Registrant has submitted electronically and posted on its corporate web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (Section 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+YesX No Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer, or non-accelerated filer, or a small reporting company.

-Yes X No

-Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer, or non-accelerated filer, or a small reporting company.
 See definition of "accelerated filer", "large accelerated filer" and "small reporting company" in Rule 12b-2 of the Exchange Act.
-(Check one):

-Large accelerated filer Accelerated filer X Non-accelerated filer Small reporting Company

-Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+(Check one): Large accelerated filer Accelerated filerX Non-accelerated filer Small reporting Company Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes NoX The number of shares of Common Stock of the Registrant outstanding as of February 4, 2013, was 7,867,614.

-Yes No X

-The number of shares of Common Stock of the Registrant outstanding as of August 6, 2012, was 7,867,614.
+PART I - FINANCIAL INFORMATION